Nagavalli615/Nagavalli615/README.md

 - 🔭 I’m currently working on **NetflixClone**

+- 👯 I’m looking to collaborate on Web Applications

+-🤝 I’m looking for help with Socialize

 - 🌱 I’m currently learning **Angular**

 - 💬 Ask me about **Javascript And Angular**